dusk-network/plonk/docs/notes-pp.md

 Permutation polynomials
 ======================

-A permutation polynomial is bijective function which describes a permutation, of a group of elements.
+A permutation polynomial is a bijective function which describes a permutation, of a group of elements.